kaushik-prasad-dey/Python-Streamlit-dashboard/README.md

 # what is streamlit ??
 Streamlit is an open-source app framework in python language.
 It helps us create beautiful web apps for data science and machine learning in a little time.
 It is compatible with major python libraries such as scikit-learn, keras, PyTorch, latex, numpy, pandas, matplotlib, etc
-# Virtual Environment Steps :
+# virtual environment steps :
 python -m venv venv

 venv\Scripts\activate